• Active learning is at the heart of everything we do.

 • Math

-The homeroom teachers work in conjunction with the Math Specialist to supplement the curriculum to offer individualized support and enrichment.
+Students engage in whole-class activities, small-group instruction, and individual investigations when learning math each day in the classroom.
+The homeroom teachers work in conjunction with the Math Specialist to supplement the curriculum to offer individualized support and enrichment, pulled from a variety of supplemental curricular resources.

 • Science